Applying for SFA/SSFA

 - If the CO supports your application they will then pass it on to the Single Service (sS) Housing Colonel for approval

 - 5 WDs for sS Housing Colonels to review applications supported by the Initial Reviewing Officer to determine if they agree with the initial review assessment, and to make a final decision.
-If the application is supported by the sS Housing Colonels, a new offer should be made by the HASC (within 15 WDs of the decision), including issuing a NAC where SFA to entitlement is not available.
+If the application is supported by the sS Housing Colonels, a new offer should be made by the Occupancy Services Team (within 15 WDs of the decision), including issuing a NAC where SFA to entitlement is not available.

 Retention for children's educational reasons

 Families who have children reaching critical examination periods may apply for retention for up to four months (one academic term) leading to the final public examination.
 Also, where it is not possible for the child to transfer schools whilst within two years of public examinations (because of school availability, regional syllabus differences or Continuous Assessment Work), then retention is possible up to the public examination.
 The term public examination only includes GCSE, A / S Level, A Level and/or other nationally recognised, full-time, higher and further education courses up to and including Degree Level.
 It may be important to know that the child must live permanently in Service Families’ Accommodation (SFA) and be under 25, unmarried and in full time education.
 Families need to speak to CEAS regarding the “educational impact statement” required by DIO as supporting evidence for retention.
 CEAS can be contacted on email@example.com or by calling the helpline on 01980 618244.
 The Children’s Education Advisory Service (CEAS) is an integral part of The Directorate Children and Young People (DCYP), which is the focal point within the Ministry of Defence for all matters relating to Service children and young people.